 Discus Fish is a freshwater fish of tropical America and Africa and Asia similar to American sunfishes.
 It is basically found in the Amazon River basin in South America.
 As a result of their unique shape and bright colors, discuses are popular as freshwater aquarium fish.
 These are kept in a tank or pool or bowl filled with water for keeping live fish and underwater animals.
 They are also sometimes mentioned as pompadour fish.

 Scientific name: Symphysodon

 Do you know?

-Symphysodon are extremely social and classically occurring in groups.
+Symphysodon is extremely social and classically occurring in groups.
 These groups may keep dozens of individuals, which is exclusive among cichlids of the America.

 How Big Of A Tank Do You Need For Discus Fish?

 Tank size usually depends upon the number of fish you want to keep in that tank.
 The bigger one is better because it contains more water which makes it easier to maintain quality.
 If somebody buys a smaller Discus Fish and they have more water in the tank.
-More water in the tank will lead towards the better growth for the fish.
-It is better 120 l/26 gal tank minimum and, with practical farming, one fish per 20 litters of water is fine.
+More water in the tank will lead to better growth for the fish.
+It is better 120 l/26 gal tank minimum and, with practical farming, one fish per 20 liters of water is fine.

 What is the ideal temperature for discus?

-Temperature of water in the fish tank is the main factor as it controls the growth of fish.
+The temperature of water in the fish tank is the main factor as it controls the growth of fish.
 The best aquarium temperature for Discus is about 82°F to 88°F (28°C-31°C).
-Note that more temperature such as these lower dissolved oxygen and limit the number of fish housed in the aquarium.
+Note that more temperatures such as these lower dissolved oxygen and limit the number of fish housed in the aquarium.
 Use an aquarium heater to maintain proper water temperature.

 How long do discus fish live in a tank?